On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

 \subsection{Translating to equations}

-We know already how to make $Z_3$ invariant under move $1$, as this was done in the knot case.
+We know already how to make $Z_2$ invariant under move $1$, as this was done in the knot case.
 We need to place a correction $u \in {\mathcal A}_1$ at each minimum, and a correction $n \in {\mathcal A}_1$ at each maximum, the only equation $u$ and $n$ need to satisfy being $un = Z_2(\raisebox{-1 mm}{})^{-1} \in \mathcal{A}(\uparrow _1)$.
 This will settle move $1$ the same way it did for knots.
-(The tool to prove this for knots was the lemma of a distinguished tangle, Lemma \ref{nointeraction}, which said that faraway parts of a knot don't interact.
+(The correction used in the knot case is just an instance of the general one described here.
+The tool used for knots was the lemma of a distinguished tangle, Lemma \ref{nointeraction}, which said that faraway parts of a knot don't interact.
 The proof of this applies in the graph context word by word.)